cocos/cocos-docs/en/cocos-service/agora.md

 - Latest Version: 1.3.1_3.1

+    - Modify the service name from Agora Voice to Agora RTC
-    - Modify the service name, added video module and optimize performance.
+    - Added video module and optimize performance.

 - v1.2.1_3.1.2